MicrosoftDocs/msteams-docs/msteams-platform/tabs/send-activity-feed-notification.md

 Activity feed APIs work with a Teams app.
 The following are the requirements for sending activity feed notifications:

-* The app manifest must have the Azure AD app ID added to the webApplicationInfo section.
+* The app manifest must have the Azure AD app ID added to the `webApplicationInfo` section.
 For more information, see [app manifest schema](../resources/schema/manifest-schema.md#webapplicationinfo).
+* The activity notifications can be sent with or without activity types declared in the app manifest.
+  * By default, you can use the activity notification APIs without declaring the `activities` section in the app manifest.
+The `systemDefault` activity type is reserved, which allows you to provide free-form text in the `Actor+Reason` line of the activity feed notification.
+For more information, see [send customizable activity feed notifications](/graph/teams-send-activityfeednotifications?tabs=http#example-8-send-a-notification-to-a-user-using-the-systemdefault-activity-type).
-* Activity types must be declared in the activities section.
-For more information, see [app manifest schema](../resources/schema/manifest-schema.md#activities).
+  * If you want to send a templated notification in the traditional mode, the activity types must be declared in the [activities](#activities-update) section.
+For more information, see [app manifest schema](/microsoftteams/platform/resources/schema/manifest-schema#activities).
 * The Teams app must be installed for the recipient, either personally, or in a team or chat they're part of.

 ### Permissions